 There is no easy way to lose someone.
 The death of a loved one is such a difficult time, and at St Alban's we are here to help.

 Anyone within the parish has a right to have their funeral at their local church, regardless of church attendance or not.
-As well as offering a service here in church, we can also lead the funeral for you at a local cemetery or crematorium.
+As well as offering a service here in church, we can lead the funeral for you at a local cemetery or crematorium.
+We also have a garden of remembrance where ashes can be interred.
 Funerals are always arranged with a funeral director, and we can put you in touch with a firm who will support you professionally and sensitively.

 We will always spend time with you to make the funeral as personal as possible and provide ongoing pastoral care after the service.
 You can find out more information about the funeral service and the choices you can make here.
+We can provide an organist for you.
 Some people like to set up a tribute page for their loved one and you can find out how to do that here.

 Whatever we can do to support you at this difficult time, please be in touch, either by completing the form below, or direct with the Vicar or through the Parish Office.

 You can find other help on the website At a Loss.

 There is also 'The Bereavement Journey', a course designed to help people on their journey of grief.
 To find out more, click here.